thirugns/thirugns.github.io/_posts/2019-04-25-There is no I in a team.md

 Someone said, "It's wonderful!
 Who was so clever to discover such a fine way to travel?"
 Whereupon the frog opened his mouth and said, "It was I," as he plummeted to the earth.

-Join the group for quick reads everyday
+Join the group for quick reads delivered to your phone everyday: http://bit.ly/DailyReads